-This Chicken Soup is a staple in our house and now that my college student daughter has her own apartment, it is time she had some simple dinners for college students that are easy and cheap.
-We need to get her going, so she and her friends can join the Sunday Chefs Club and not starve in college.
-This Chicken Tortellini Soup comes together in about ten minutes and is great the next day also, if you keep the tortellini separate.
-If you leave the tortellini in the soup it will get all mushy and fall apart by the next day.
+This Chicken Tortellini Soup comes together in about ten minutes and is also great the next day, if you keep the tortellini separate.
+If you leave the tortellini in the soup, it will get all mushy and fall apart by the next day.
 So I would cook the tortellini separately and keep it in a container in the fridge to add as needed.
-(I do this with rice and noodles also when I am making soup if I want leftovers the next day).
-Soups and Stews are always a great go to when you are looking for a simple and hearty meal.
-This is also a cheap meal, the whole thing comes together for about $12 and feeds about 4 people easily.
+(I do this with rice and noodles also when I am making soup).
+Soups and Stews are always a great go-to when you are looking for a simple and hearty meal.
+A great tortellini pasta to have on hand is Buitoni Three Cheese Tortellini.
+If you are gluten-free, I am a big fan of this Taste Republic Gluten-Free Pasta.
+I get it at Whole Foods.
+An easily adaptable recipe like this Chicken Tortellini Soup is always a go-to.
+This is also a budget-friendly meal; the whole thing comes together for about $12 and easily feeds 4 people.
 This meal is both impressive and simple.
 If you are looking for an easy dinner that comes together quickly, this is the meal for you.

 Chicken Tortellini Soup